TL;DR

 a.
 Recognize and Personalize Referrer Appreciation

-A simple “thank you” isn’t enough—acknowledgment needs to feel personal, meaningful, and reinforcing.
+A simple "thank you" isn't enough.
+Acknowledgment needs to feel personal, meaningful, and reinforcing.
 Customers who refer should feel like valued contributors, not just participants in a promotion.

-• Personalized thank-you messages referencing what they love about your brand (e.g., “Thanks for sharing [Product Name] with your network—we know you love [specific feature], and now your friend can enjoy it too!”).
+Send personalized thank-you messages referencing what they love about your brand (for example, "Thanks for sharing [Product Name] with your network.
+We know you love [specific feature], and now your friend can enjoy it too!").
+Offer exclusive perks for frequent referrers, such as beta access, priority support, or branded gifts.
+Consider public recognition (with permission) in customer newsletters, on social media, or through case studies.

-Airbnb, for instance, doesn’t just reward referrals; they keep referrers engaged by showing them the travel credit they earned, who used their link, and even sending personalized thank-you notes—creating an ongoing incentive to refer.
+Airbnb, for instance, doesn't just reward referrals.
+They keep referrers engaged by showing them the travel credit they earned, who used their link, and even sending personalized thank-you notes, creating an ongoing incentive to refer.

 When people see the real-world effect of their actions, they're more likely to repeat them.
 A referrer who simply gets a discount may not think much about the impact, but if they know they helped someone else benefit from a great product, they're far more likely to keep referring.

-• Share user success stories tied to their referral (e.g., “Because of your referral, a new customer just had their first $100K sales month using our software!”).
+Ways to showcase referral impact: Let them know when their referral signs up ("Your referral just joined.
+Thanks for helping us grow the community!").
+Share user success stories tied to their referral ("Because of your referral, a new customer just had their first $100K sales month using our software!").
+Create a referral leaderboard to gamify engagement and encourage competition.

 c.
 Track and Nurture Your Top Referrers to Build a Community